twyr/twyr-ember-modifiers/README.md

 1. Build for [Ember 4.0+](https://emberjs.com) - with no expectation of backward compatibility
 1. Build using [Embroider](https://github.com/embroider-build/embroider) - aim for "Native Support"

+Addon goals::Showcase how to effectively integrate with / consume the Embroider build system artifacts:

+1. Use the [contentFor](https://github.com/embroider-build/embroider/blob/main/SPEC.md#contentfor) hooks to conditionally inject HTML at build time - based on config defined in [{{app}}/config/environment.js](./packages/test-app/config/environment.js)
+1. Use the [@embroider/macros](https://github.com/embroider-build/embroider/tree/main/packages/macros#readme) capabilities to conditionally include/exclude artifacts - based on config defined in [{{app}}/ember-cli-build.js](./packages/test-app/ember-cli-build.js)

+Developer Experience Goals::Provide a monorepo to be used as a template / jump-off point:

+1. Should be trivial to clone / install / build / run and see how the classical / embroider build systems interact
+1. Should be trivial to remove the artifacts exported by the example addon and add new ones
+1. Should be trivial to use the new artifacts in the example app

 #### CONTRIBUTING